sigmaSd/deno-compat/README.md

 Simply import the module at the top of your application, and the global `Deno` object will be available in Node.js and Bun environments:

+Note that the dynamic detection of node/bun uses dynamic import which might not be triggered first depending on the runtime, so its best to import the specific import `/node` or `/bun`.

 ```typescript
 import "@sigma/deno-compat";